sgoulas/pdpProject/docs/DevelopmentDiary/September/September.md

 I added the `head` element and the relevant metadata for the product details page as well as some url constructors that were needed in order to eliminate hardcoded url paths from the codebase.

 I also changed `/pages/Main` to `/pages/main`.
 Little fun tip: git does not detect changes in capitalization.
-In order to force an update I first changed `/pages/Main` to `/pages/main_`, then commited the change and immediately after removed the hyphen, so the end result was `/pages/main`.
+In order to force an update I first changed `/pages/Main` to `/pages/main_`, then commited the change and immediately after removed the underscore, so the end result was `/pages/main`.